quickwit-oss/tantivy/columnar/README.md

 This format is special in the following way.
 - it needs to be compact
-- it does not required to be loaded in memory.
+- accessing a specific column does not require to load the entire columnar.
+It can be done in 2 to 3 random access.
-- it is designed to fit well with quickwit's strange constraint: we need to be able to load columns rapidly.
 - columns of several types can be associated with the same column name.
 - it needs to support columns with different types `(str, u64, i64, f64)`
 and different cardinality `(required, optional, multivalued)`.
 - columns, once loaded, offer cheap random access.
+- it is designed to allow range queries.

 # Coercion rules